PromptShield logo PromptShield

 Remove bidirectional control characters from prompts, templates, and source text.

-If bidirectional text support is required, ensure control characters are:
+If bidirectional text support is required (for example in multilingual content), ensure control characters are:

 • intentional